AymaneShadow/MVST-Code-Challenge/README.md

 ## Short Description

-This project is about displaying the basic info and public repositories of a Github account and allowing the user to filter through the repositories by name or language using a search bar, or name or last update time using the provided sort options.
+This project is about displaying the basic info and public repositories of a Github account and allowing the user to filter through the repositories by name or language using a search bar, or name, last update time or language using the provided sort options.

 ## Instructions on how to run it